 - Anti-Virus Applications

-Remove malicious files and/or files you are not familiar with.
+Remove malicious files and/or folders you are not familiar with.

 While many PHP applications generate files you may not be familiar with, it is important to watch for files or directories that may sound suspicious such as 'wellsfargo' or 'abbybank'.